drunsinn/pyXSteam/README.txt

 ===========
 XSteam
 ===========
+Original Released by Magnus Holmgren for Matlab and Excel: http://xsteam.sourceforge.net / http://www.x-eng.com

-XSteam provides (mostly) accurate steam and water properties from 0 - 1000 bar and from 0 - 2000 ��C according to the standard IAPWS IF-97.
+XSteam provides (mostly) accurate steam and water properties from 0 - 1000 bar and from 0 - 2000 °C according to the standard IAPWS IF-97.
 For accuracy of the functions in different regions see IF-97 Page 4 (www.iapws.org) http://www.iapws.org/relguide/IF97-Rev.pdf Basic usage::